 Female employees are entitled to reimbursement for medical expenses for childbirth.
 The amount is up to MGA 80 000, and it is paid by Caisse Nationale de Prévoyance Sociale (CNaPS).

 The allowance is only for female employees.
-It is a sum of money allocated by the CNaPS to the employee during her maternity leave.
-It is equivalent to half of the last salary received by the employee, before her departure on maternity leave.
-Compensation is paid in two installments following the employee’s half-daily salary, within the limit of 42 days before the probable date of delivery for the first installment and 56 days after the delivery for the second installment with a possibility of extension up to 21 days, and it is paid by Caisse Nationale de Prévoyance Sociale (CNaPS).
+This is a sum of money allocated by the CNaPS to the employee during her maternity leave.
+This is equivalent to half of the last salary received by the employee before her departure on maternity leave.
+Compensation is paid in two installments following the employee’s half-daily salary, within the limit of 42 days before the probable date of delivery for the first installment and 56 days after the delivery for the second installment, with a possibility of extension up to 21 days, and it is paid by Caisse Nationale de Prévoyance Sociale (CNaPS).

 The information contained in this Country Guide is provided for informational purposes only and should not be construed as legal advice on any subject matter.
 The contents of this Country Guide contain general information and may not reflect current legal developments or address your situation.
 You should not act or refrain from acting on the basis of any content included in this Country Guide without seeking the advice or representation of a licensed attorney.
 WorkMotion Software GmbH disclaims all liability for actions you take or fail to take based on any content included in this Country Guide.

 Information provided in this Country Guide is provided “as is” without warranty of any kind, either express or implied, including without limitation warranties of merchantability, fitness for a particular purpose, or non-infringement.
 WorkMotion Software GmbH periodically adds, changes, improves, updates, or removes information without notice, and assumes no liability or responsibility for any errors or omissions in the contents of this Country Guide.
 This Country Guide may contain links to other websites.
 WorkMotion Software GmbH disclaims all liability for the privacy practices or the content of such websites.